ClassicMMT/Dissertation/experiments.typ

 + shape of the distribution of the distances
 + adversarial regions
-+ detecting overfitting via adversarial examples
++ detecting overfitting via adversarial examples (paper)
 + wild patterns paper from joerg
 + learn what the attacks actually do
 + check the bias paper and other stuff

+== General issues found
++ Should calculate the wasserstein distance within classes
++ Sometimes the attacks fail to find the decision boundary of the overfit models - in these cases should probably only calculate the wasserstein distance on points which are successful adversarial examples

 == Wasserstein Distance